Michanoku/odin-battleship/README.md

 **Key Methods:**

-- `placeShip()`: Places a ship on the gameboard.
+- `placeShip()`: Places a ship on the game board.
 Returns the ship  if placed or null if the ship could not be placed.
-- `simulateRandomPlacement()`: Simulates a mock gameboard to return possible placements to render in the interface before the user decides their board.
+- `simulateRandomPlacement()`: Simulates a mock game board to return possible placements to render in the interface before the user decides their board.
-- `receiveAttack()`: Receives an attack on the gameboard.
+- `receiveAttack()`: Receives an attack on the game board.
 Marks the cell as attacked and returns feedback on hit or miss, or if all ships are sunk.

 ##### Cell

-This class handles the information for each cell on the gameboard.
+This class handles the information for each cell on the game board.
 Cells save their coordinates as well as their status, if they have been previously targeted.
 They also keep a reference to any ships possibly on them.
 In addition, to make placement easier, cells will keep an integer of the space below and to the right of themselves up to 4 cells.

 Cells also report back on available space if a ship was to be placed on them.